hakoo-gif/shapes_discord_bot/README.txt

 ### Capabilities
 - AI chat: Responds to messages using Shapes Inc
 - Contextual Replies
+- Auth to link user personal/memories
-- Image & Voice process (include sticker)
+- Image, sticker & Voice process
 - Channel Modes
+- Bot talks to Bot
 - Trigger Words: The bot will respond to messages containing trigger words defined in the `.env` file (global) or using `/trigger` (server-specific)
 - Custom Bot Status, Reply Style, Error Message